Click

 Mission Trips

-Travel is adventure, but it's more than that.
-It's a helping hand to the local churches in the countries we visit.
-We want every student to choose one of the two trips we offer, so they can get out and try out what they've learned at Acts Academy.
+Travel is an adventure, but it's more than that.
+It's an outreach to the local churches in the countries we visit.
+We want all students to choose one of the few trips we offer, so they can get out and put into practice the things they've learned at Acts Academy.

-Of course, we come with a generous and serving spirit and help with whatever is needed.
-We usually get involved in practical work, social work, prison mission, teaching, worship, intercession and much more.
-It's a great opportunity to both give and learn across cultures and backgrounds.
+Of course, we come with a generous and serving spirit and help out wherever we are needed.
+We tend to get involved in practical work, social work, prison ministry, teaching, worship, intercession and much more.
+It's a great opportunity to give and learn across cultures and backgrounds.

 We partner with churches and organizations around the world and choose different destinations from year to year.
-As the student has to pay for the trip, there will be both a cheaper trip in Europe and a slightly more expensive one to Africa or Asia.
-Whenever possible, we stay with private families wherever we go.
+As the student has to pay for the trip themselves, there will be a cheaper trip in Europe and a slightly more expensive one to Africa or Asia.
+When possible, we stay with private families wherever we arrive.

 Impact weeks

-Acts Academy offers During the year exciting Impact courses.
+Acts Academy offers exciting Impact courses throughout the year.
 These are weeks where classes are open to guests and focus on one central theme, often taken from one of the three tracks.
-The teaching will be common to all, and will come from competent and inspiring guest speakers from home and abroad.
+The teaching will be shared by everyone and will come from competent and inspiring guest speakers from home and abroad.

-Most Impact courses start on Monday morning at 8.15 and end on Friday morning with breakfast.
-However, each course is slightly different, so stay tuned here on the website, through our newsletter or on Facebook.
+Most Impact courses start Monday morning at 8.15 am and end Friday morning with breakfast.
+However, each course is slightly different, so stay informed here on the website, through our newsletter or on Facebook.

-OneHeart22 is four jam-packed and wildly inspiring days at the start of the autumn holidays for creative people and performers.
-That includes songwriters, worship singers, musicians, sound and lighting engineers and producers.
+OneHeart23 is four jam-packed and wildly inspiring days at the start of the fall break for creative people and performers.
+These include songwriters, worshipers, musicians, sound and lighting engineers and producers.

-Listen! is a week of teaching about living a prophetic life.
-Whatever you are doing in life, God's gift to those around us is that we listen to Him and pass on the hope and freedom that comes from the Father's heart to those around us.
-Spring, 2023.
+Listen!is a week of teaching on living a prophetic life.
+No matter what you do in life, God's gift to those around us is that we listen to Him and pass on the hope and freedom that comes from the Father's heart to those around us.
+Spring.

-Songwriting Camp We are putting the great creative forces together to stand together for the music in our churches nationally, and we are doing this because we want to see revival in our country, so we are not only working to translate the great songs we know from the US and Australia, but also want to seek God for what He wants to say to His church and His people right now in Denmark.
+Songwriting Camp We're bringing together the great creative forces to unite around music in our churches nationally.
+We do this because we want to see revival in our country, so we not only work on translating the great songs we know from the US and Australia, but also seek God for what He wants to say to His church and His people right now in Denmark.

-Young Street is the end of the school year and runs parallel to the Apostolic Church Summer Camp.
-It is a camp for young people between the ages of 17 1/2 and about 25.
+Youth Camp is the end of the school year and runs alongside the Apostolic Church's Summer Camp.
+It is a camp for young people between 17 ½ and about 30 years old.